Pinchard History, Family Crest & Coats of Arms

-England after the Norman Conquest of 1066.
+The name Pinchard arrived in England after the Norman Conquest of 1066.
 The Pinchard family lived in Devon.
-Their name, however, is a reference to Pontchardon, in Argentan, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
+Their name, however, is a reference to Pontchardon, near Neauffla, in Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.

 Early Origins of the Pinchard family